-In order to advance research, development and demonstration (RD&D) of clean hydrogen technologies that are affordable, the Biden-Harris Administration has announced a funding of up to $47 million, through the U.S. Department of Energy (DOE).
+In order to advance research, development, and demonstration (RD&D) of clean hydrogen technologies that are affordable, the Biden-Harris Administration has announced funding of up to $47 million through the U.S. Department of Energy (DOE).
 This funding will strengthen critical hydrogen infrastructure, reduce costs, and enhance the performance of hydrogen fuel cells, which will further the Hydrogen Shot goal of the Energy Department to reduce the cost of hydrogen to $1 per 1 kilogram in 1 decade.
-Lower costs will:

 - Increase the use of clean hydrogen across sectors,